dclong/blog/misc/content/2017-04-08-odbc-vs-jdbc-in-python.markdown

 Please read with your own judgement!
 **

+1. Apache Arrow Flight is the future protocol for querying Databases!
+    It use columnar data and leverages Apache Arrow to avoid unnecessary copy of data, which makes it able to query large data much (about 100x) faster than ODBC and JDBC.

-Overall speaking,
+2. Overall speaking,
     Python has better ODBC support than JDBC support.
     Most database related packages in Python support or rely on ODBC.
     Currently,
     ODBC packages also have richer feathers than JDBC packages.
     However,
-it is not an easy job to install and configure ODBC drivers for a non-open source databases (e.g., Teradata).
+    it is not an easy job to install and configure ODBC drivers for a non-open source databases (e.g., Teradata), in which situations JDBC is more convenient.

 ## Arrow Flight